mrmurilo75/mrmurilo75.github.io/_projects/static-site-generator.md

 ## Questions - Investigate

 * Can Jinja2 Template tags/variables etc be used in the content without issues, then be processed when applying template?
 Would this create security issues - and if so how could we sandbox it.

+---

+## Idea: Variables

+### In a separate file

+I could do the vairables in a separate .yaml file, where the settings for each directory or file cascade.
+This is a way to have *"front matter"*-like variables but without having to extract them from the files, and without polluting the files.

+## Features

+### Queryable File Structure

+There should be a pre-process hook to replace a given function on something with, for example, names of files from a file.

+Think of the case where you want to make a list of all files in a sub-directory - like project's logs.

+---

+## Discussion

+### Why not .rst?

+It is not a common format.
+Although it's nice, it is a format specifically made for python documentation and bound to docutils.